nabinkjha/Ecom/README.md

 # ODataEcom - OData Sample code in ASPNETCORE

-ODataEcom is a boilerplate solution, built to demonstrate OData API implementation in an ASP.NET Core (.NET 5) API
+ODataEcom is a example solution, built to demonstrate OData API implementation in an ASP.NET Core (.NET 5) API.
+I have tried to cover multiple scenarios but feel free to create issues if I have misssed the one you needed.

 # What is OData?